rebelsky/sams-assorted-musings-reflections/_sketchbook.md

 Notes for the next end of month musing
 --------------------------------------

+* Posted what I thought was one of my better musings, on meaningful work, and got almost no comments.

 On particular dates
 -------------------

 * December 31, 2018: End-of-month musing.
-Or is that end-of-yar musing?
+Or is that end-of-year musing?
 * Ground-hog's day, 2019: Ground hog's day.
 How long has it been since we've had one of those parties?
 Don't really serve ground hog.
 * March 29, 2019: outliving my father.
 (It's a facebook memory from